-Our education plan builds upon previous plans and leans on educational research which identifies best and promising practices.
+Our education plan builds upon previous plans and leans on educational research, which identifies best and promising practices.
 Framing our goal as a question invites our staff to participate in action research and to be fully engaged in their learning.

-Instructional Leadership:
+Instructional Leadership

-Each Wetaskiwin schools administration team is responsible for the goal setting and implementation of strategies that strive to meet the targeted outcomes for the Priorities and Outcomes, identified in the Three Year Education plan.
-Each Schools' Success Story will be focused on local outcomes, strategies and measures aligned with the divisional priorities.
+Each Wetaskiwin school administration team is responsible for setting goals and implementing strategies that strive to meet the targeted outcomes for the priorities and outcomes identified in the Three-Year Education plan.
+Each school's success story will be focused on local outcomes, strategies, and measures aligned with the divisional priorities.

 School administrators affirm and are accountable to division-wide collaborative commitments to support best practices in bringing the curriculum to life for all students.
-Our skilled, caring and committed teachers and administrators strive to ensure that quality, researched-based and evidenced-informed high-yield instructional strategies alongside targeted intervention practices are provided daily to all students.
+Our skilled, caring, and committed teachers and administrators strive to ensure that quality, research-based, and evidence-informed high-yield instructional strategies alongside targeted intervention practices are provided daily to all students.
 All staff strive to understand the strengths and interests of our students and use this information to plan and deliver a rigorous and relevant curriculum that embodies student voice and choice.